-Blue Route: Improved connectivity between residential areas and places of education and green spaces along Swan Lane and Wilderness Lane.
+Blue Route: Bure Valley Station to Horning Road: Improved connectivity between residential areas and places of education and green spaces along Swan Lane and Wilderness Lane.

-Green Route: Providing access between new and existing residential area and schools as well as wider connectivity with green space.
+Green Route: Station Road and Church Road: Providing access between new and existing residential area and schools as well as wider connectivity with green space.

-Pink Route: Providing access for new and existing residential areas with central employment area and access to green spaces.
+Pink Route: Two Saints Close to Stalham Road: Providing access for new and existing residential areas with central employment area and access to green spaces.